mdjahidhasan009/JavaScript-Note/loop.md

 console.log(array.some(odd)); // true (there are odd elements in the array)
 ```
 In this example, the some() method checks if there are any odd numbers in the array.
 Since the array contains odd
 numbers, the method returns true.

-# Array.prototype.every()

-# Array.prototype.filter()

-# Array.prototype.map()

 # Array.prototype.reduce()